CJL1nk/Programming-for-Beginners/README.md

 # L2 - Improving our skills

-So you've made it this far, farther than most people really.
+Wow, we've made it this far, farther than most people really.
 By now, you should  have spent at least a couple weeks learning and writing mini programs and maybe even gone beyond.
 Ideally you should already know some of the stuff in here.
 This lesson is mainly focused on extending your Python skills and learning how to utilize some of the more useful features of the language, as well as getting comfortable with new workflow environments.

 This lesson should take approximately 1-2 weeks.